gyanavardhana/Tech_Basic_Coverage/DBS/Readme.md

 # **Phase 1: Fundamentals of Databases**
 **Concepts to Cover**
 - What is a Database?
-(Structured vs Unstructured)
+(Structured vs Unstructured) - Done
-- What is a Transaction?
+- What is a Transaction? - Done
-- What is ACID (Atomicity, Consistency, Isolation, Durability)?
+- What is ACID (Atomicity, Consistency, Isolation, Durability)? - Done
-- Why ensuring atomicity in writes is important?
+- Why ensuring atomicity in writes is important? - Done

 **Practice Tasks**

-✅ List real-world examples where ACID properties are crucial.
+✅ List real-world examples where ACID properties are crucial.  - Done

-✅ Create a mini-transaction simulation using SQL (e.g., money transfer between two bank accounts).
+✅ Create a mini-transaction simulation using SQL (e.g., money transfer between two bank accounts).  - Done

 ---